Happy Birthday to Jill Biden, 63.

 Once again, the good stuff:

-1. I’m not sure about the Jefferson/Madison divide here, but I agree with Cass Sunstein that jumping to constitutional change (the “Jefferson” side) is a lousy idea.
+1. I'm not sure about the Jefferson/Madison divide here, but I agree totally with Cass Sunstein that rapidly jumping to Constitutional change (the "Jefferson" side) is a lousy idea.
 And even worse?
-Using go-nowhere constitutional amendments as an excuse for not attempting solutions to real problems that might have a chance of passage.
-And I agree also that this has been a Republican SOP for a generation, and it’s sad to see Democrats emulating it.
+Using go-nowhere Constitutional amendments as an excuse for not attempting solutions to real problems which might have a chance of passage.
+And I agree also that this has been a Republican SOP for a generation, and it's sad to see Democrats emulating it.

 3. Andrew Sullivan on "when one major party refuses to accept reality."

 4. "11 things most people don't know about health insurance," from Adrianna McIntyre.